tanganke/fusion_bench/docs/modelpool/clip_vit.md

 #### Weight-Ensembling MoE

-fusion CLIP-ViT-B/32 models using Weight-Ensembling Mixture of Experts and evaluate on the eight tasks
+fuse CLIP-ViT-B/32 models using Weight-Ensembling Mixture of Experts and evaluate on the eight tasks

 ```bash
 fusion_bench \